Blue Jean Country Queen Festival: History

 In 1987, Patrick Farrelly a member of Macra na Feirme from Carnaross was inspired the song "Blue Jean Country Queen" by Linda Hargrove to create the festival.
 Since its inception, it has been run by Meath Macra na Feirme taken place in the town of Athboy, Co.
 Meath.
 Although in 2001 the festival was postponed due to the outbreak of foot and mouth disease.

 The closure of The Old Darnley Lodge Hotel in 2013, which was the venue for much of the weekends activity, resulted in the festival organizers having to put together alternative arrangements for housing many of the events.
 The hotel re-opened under new management the festival returned there the following year.

 The festival verged on moving to the nearby town of Navan in 2014.
 However a set of lucrative sponsorship offers from local businesses as well as Athboy Credit Union was enough to guarantee the festival remained in Athboy.

 The 2020 Festival was due to be headlined by The Blizzards and Jake Carter.
 However, the event was cancelled due to the COVID-19 pandemic.
 The organizing committee chose to mark the June Bank Holiday weekend with "The Blue Jean Country Stream" a nostalgic look back at previous festivals featuring clips from through the festival's 30-year history was broadcast over social media.

 In 2021, with the festival again postponed due to the on-going COVID-19 pandemic, Blue Jean Country Queen Aoife Scanlon embarked on a fundraising campaign in aid of the Irish Cancer Society.

-The festival is set to return in June 2023.
+The festival returned in June 2023, with Kilkenny's Niamh Sheehy claiming the title, becoming the first Kilkenny Blue Jean Country Queen.

 Contestants

-The girls who participate in the competition are either members of Macra na Feirme, or a similar rural youth organisation in the case of overseas contestants.
+The women who participate in the competition are either members of Macra na Feirme, or a similar rural youth organisation in the case of overseas contestants.
 There is also a contestant from the Autonne Villages in France whom Athboy are twinned with.
 Each contestant will have gone through an interview at their own county/regional level in order to be chosen to compete at the festival.
-Over the weekend the girls are interviewed on stage by a celebrity and also by a panel of judges.
+Over the weekend the women are interviewed on stage by a celebrity and also by a panel of judges.
 Celebrity interviewers have included Ray D'Arcy, Brendan Grace, Darragh McCullough and Hector Ó hEochagáin.